- Audio & Video

 As the sound waves hit the diaphragm, the coil shifts, changing the magnetic field created by the coil.
 This, in turn, varies the current travelling through the microphone cord.

 Dynamic microphones are famously durable.
-In the video I've linked on the side, a dynamic microphone is dropped several floors yet still picks up audio clearly and cleanly.
+In the video linked above, a dynamic microphone is dropped several floors yet still picks up audio clearly and cleanly.

 Oftentimes, a set of dynamic microphones will be used, as one dynamic mic won't respond the same to all frequencies.
 Some higher end microphones will include multiple diaphragms to accomplish this goal, but the price rises in proportion.

-A condenser microphone is based off the technology behind a capacitor.
-Used in some of the more expensive applications, condenser microphones are reliable for accurate sound reproduction.
+A condenser microphone uses a circuit component known as a capacitor.
+Used in some more expensive applications, condenser microphones are reliable for accurate sound reproduction.

 The diaphragm is one plate in the capacitor, and as the sound waves strike it, driving it closer to the the other plate, the current in the wire is strengthened, thereby sending the audio information through the wire.